vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 mouth and on the arms, //82// on the back, on the knees, and

 on the navel.
-After this, he must perform the purifi cation of the hands, then impose the throne, the six *a ṅgas* //83//, Śrīkaṇṭ ha, etc., and the Vāgdevīs.
+After this, he must perform the purifi cation of the hands, then impose the throne, the six *a ṅgas* //83//, Śrīkaṇṭha, etc., and the Vāgdevīs.
 Then he must impose the *cakras* of fi re, etc., on the \[ *mul* \] *ādhāra* , the heart, the tuft, and on the place of the *bindu* . //84//

 *tataś ca karaśuddhyādinyāsaṁ kuryāt samāhita ḥ * //81//